 Dynatrace: Analyst Targets Drop, Insider Steps In

-Two sell-side firms cut their Dynatrace (DT) price targets on the same day this week, trimming expectations for a company whose stock already sits 27% below consensus.
+Two sell-side firms cut their Dynatrace (DT) price targets on the same day this week.
+The stock already sits 27% below consensus.
 Then there is the other signal: Stephen McMahon, Dynatrace's chief customer officer, bought 3,000 shares on the open market at $35.75 in early March.
-That is the only discretionary insider purchase at the company in the last 90 days.
-Someone closest to the customer base liked the price enough to write a personal check.
+It was the only discretionary insider purchase at the company in the last 90 days.
+The executive closest to the customer base liked the price enough to write a personal check.

 The Valuation Puzzle

-Dynatrace is not a broken business trading like one.
-Trailing revenue hit $1.93 billion, up 18.2% year over year, with an 81.7% gross margin and $473 million in free cash flow.
+Dynatrace is not a broken business, but the stock trades like one.
+Trailing revenue hit $1.93 billion, up 18.2% year over year.
+Gross margin: 81.7%.
+Free cash flow: $473 million.
 Those are the economics of a durable enterprise software franchise.
-The stock, at 18.6x forward earnings, prices in almost none of that durability.
-A PEG ratio near 1.0x for a company growing at 18% with gross margins above 80% is the kind of setup that gets flagged in every GARP screen on the planet.
-And the company has beaten EPS estimates in each of the last three reported quarters, clearing the bar by 9-10% each time.
+Yet the stock, at 18.6x forward earnings, prices in almost none of that.
+A PEG ratio near 1.0x for a company growing at 18% with gross margins above 80% shows up in every GARP screen on the planet.
+The company has beaten EPS estimates in each of the last three reported quarters, clearing the bar by 9-10% each time.

 So why is the market this skeptical?